You can go into your kitchen, open the refrigerator, remove a few sticks of butter and place them in the palms of your hands.

 Hands that held a book as I read aloud to her about a little girl and a secret garden over the shaking vibrations of an oscillating ventilator.

-Hands that clung to his as a surgeon took a scalpel to her heart.
+Hands that clung to my husband’s as a surgeon took a scalpel to her heart.

 Hands that traced the outline of her face on my computer screen in the dead of night as I shook myself awake again to pump.